billmcmillin/refine/README.md

 1. Are we done working on this column?
 If so, let's bring the values back together.
 2. In the column triangle, select Edit Cells > Join multi-valued cells
 3. Choose a separator that won't be found in the data such as ||.
+4. Export as a csv with a name like 'subject_clean.csv'

 ###Adding data
 1. We have a list of subject headings and the authors to which those headings are to be applied.
 Do we just search for names and paste in the headings?